 Suspect an illegal puppy dealer?
 Call 0300 1234 999.

 More people are willing to buy smuggled puppies than you think

-New research discovered that a shocking 38% of people said they would buy a dog smuggled from another country.* We're worried about the amount of false advertising and lack of awareness around imported pets but we're also getting more concerned about the number of innocent buyers at risk for buying a poorly puppy.
+New research discovered that a shocking 38% of people said they would buy a dog smuggled from another country.* We're worried about the amount of false advertising and lack of awareness around imported pets, but we're also getting more concerned about the number of innocent buyers at risk of buying a poorly puppy.

 Sadly, buying an imported pet, especially one that has been smuggled, could cost thousands in vet fees and even more in emotional distress.
 Poor breeding and rearing can result in hidden risks such as lifelong illness, suffering and premature death.
 These could all be on the cards, along with certain heartache.